avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Intro-of-Unit-Testing.md

 # What is Unit Testing?

-A **'unit'** refers to the smallest testable part of a software program, such as a function or method.
+A **unit** refers to the smallest testable part of a software program, such as a function or method.

 A **module,** which is nothing but a single unit of software, can also be considered a 'unit.'
 The goal of unit testing is to test each unit, including modules, in isolation to ensure they work as intended before integrating them into the larger system.